okaneco1/blockingprimers/mothur/README.md

 ## mothur Resources

-This folder contains the resources for demultiplexing and bioinformatic filtering via mothur.
+This folder contains the resources for sequence demultiplexing and filtering via mothur.

 ### Files